Avalander/blog-posts/union-types.md

 tags: javascript, functional, union types, adt
 ---

-Lately I've been learnig [Elm](http://elm-lang.org/) and one thing that fascinated me is its [union types](https://guide.elm-lang.org/types/union_types.html).
+Lately I've been learnig [Elm](http://elm-lang.org/) and I'm entirely fascinated by its [union types](https://guide.elm-lang.org/types/union_types.html).
 What I'll try to do in this article is to illustrate a way to implement union types in Javascript and explain through examples how union types could be useful.

 # What are union types?